 Due to precautions from Toronto Public Health and the Province regarding COVID-19 and social distancing, all our workshops will be online.
 Clients must pre-register for all workshops.
+Registration is still required.
 The events calendar list upcoming dates and times at which these workshops are provided.

 This hands-on comprehensive workshop is designed to make beginners comfortable with computer usage; and to set the foundation for making them ready to start an independent job search process.
 The workshop provides training in areas such as: using the mouse, opening and closing programs, organizing files and creating basic documents.
 The goal of the workshop is to provide participants with enhanced skills that can be utilized while conducting a job search.